timphilip12/Data332/Counting Cars/README.md

 - Maggie Huntley
 - Ruth Girma
 ## Introduction
-This a repo to share our findings on car data collected on the speed radar sign on 30th Street, Rock Island IL
+This a repo to share our findings on car data collected on the speed radar sign on 30th Street, Rock Island IL.
+This only includes the cars recorded by the members of our group.

 ## Dictionnary
 The collected data was recorded in the excel file Car_Data.xlsx